chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/package-search/mcp.md

 print(resp)
 ```

 {% /Step %}
 {% /ComboboxEntry %}

 {% ComboboxEntry value="anthropic-sdk" label="Anthropic SDK" %}
 {% Step %}
 Connect to the Chroma MCP server to search code packages.
-In this example, we search for class definitions in the `colorlog` package from PyPI.
+In this example, we search for how the Fast Fourier Transform algorithm is implemented in the `numpy` package from PyPI.

 {% TabbedCodeBlock %}
 {% Tab label="python" %}

 ```python
 import anthropic